jldec/jldec/README.md

 # Jürgen Leschner

-Software engineer and experienced EM/PM leader.
+Full-stack Web software engineer and experienced EM/PM leader.
 Looking to join an awesome team.

 I'm passionate about tools for editing and publishing and the Web.
 Currently exploring AI and edge-serverless.